Linn Meyers

 bio

-linn meyers sees her work as an act of resistance to the ever-increasing speed and scale of the world in which we are living.
-She dedicates her practice to tenderness, and an unhurried, deliberate approach to image-making.
+I see my work as an act of resistance to the ever-increasing speed and scale of the world in which we are living.
+My practice is dedicated to an unhurried, deliberate approach to image-making.

-meyers makes paintings, drawings, prints, and large-scale, site-specific wall drawings.
-Systems of mark-making based on the grid – a structure that implies stability, organization, and uniformity – propel her compositions.
-The slippages and imperfection of her human touch inevitably challenge the order and predictability of the grid.
+I make paintings, drawings, prints, and large-scale, site-specific wall drawings.
+Systems of mark-making based on the grid – a structure that implies stability, organization, and uniformity – propel my compositions.
+The slippages and imperfection of human touch inevitably challenge the order and predictability of the grid.

-meyers earned her BFA from Cooper Union and her MFA from California College of the Arts.
-Her works have been included in exhibitions and permanent collections in public and private venues including the Hirshhorn Museum and Sculpture Garden, National Gallery of Art, Smithsonian American Art Museum, Phillips Collection in Washington, DC, Hammer Museum, Los Angeles County Museum of Art, Drawing Center, Philadelphia Museum of Art, Baltimore Museum of Art, Tokyo Metropolitan Art Museum, Amore Pacific Museum of Art in South Korea, and the British Museum, London, among others.
+I earned my BFA from Cooper Union and my MFA from California College of the Arts.
+My works have been included in exhibitions and permanent collections in venues including the Hirshhorn Museum and Sculpture Garden, the National Gallery of Art, the Smithsonian American Art Museum, and the Phillips Collection (DC), the Hammer Museum, and the Los Angeles County Museum of Art, (CA), the Drawing Center, (NYC), the Philadelphia Museum of Art, the Baltimore Museum of Art, the Tokyo Metropolitan Art Museum, the Amore Pacific Museum of Art (Korea), and the British Museum, London, among others.

-meyers has received numerous awards and fellowships, including a Smithsonian Artist Research Fellowship, a Pollock-Krasner Foundation Award, the Anonymous Was a Woman Award, and several grants from the DC Commission on the Arts.
-She has been Artist In Residence at The Hirshhorn Museum in Washington DC, The Bemis Center in Omaha NE, Millay Arts in Austerlitz, NY, The San Jose Institute of Contemporary Art, CA, Ballinglen Arts Foundation, Ireland, Hayama Residency in Japan, Iris Project in Los Angeles, Flying Horse Editions in FL, and The Tamarind Institute in Albuquerque, NM.
+Awards and fellowships include a Smithsonian Artist Research Fellowship, a Pollock-Krasner Foundation Award, the Anonymous Was a Woman Award, and several grants from the DC Commission on the Arts.
+I have been an Artist In Residence at the Hirshhorn Museum in Washington DC, Ballinglen Arts Foundation, Ireland, the Hayama Residency in Japan, the Iris Project in Los Angeles, the Bemis Center in Omaha NE, Millay Arts in Austerlitz, NY, the San Jose Institute of Contemporary Art, CA, Flying Horse Editions in FL, the Ucross Foundation, Wyoming, and the Tamarind Institute in Albuquerque, NM.

-meyers currently divides her time between Washington, DC, and Los Angeles.
+I currently divide my time between Washington, DC, and Los Angeles.